 Like all environments, the condition of the Colorado outdoors is in a constant state of flux, and CPW's planned budget for a given year can change significantly due to changing circumstances.
-As Colorado's population continues to grow and use of outdoor spaces increases, additional resources are needed for operations and maintenance.
-As such, the budget tables presented in this investment proposal are for informational purposes only and are not binding with regard to actual expenditures during the fiscal year.
-As CPW continues to implement the Future Generations Act and responds to the governor's priorities and emergent opportunities, the division may need to embark on discussions with the GOCO board to discuss future funding plans or reprioritization of existing grants.
+As Colorado's population continues to grow and use of outdoor spaces increases, additional resources are needed for operations and maintenance and estimates in this plan may change.
+As CPW continues to implement the Future Generations Act and Keep Colorado Wild Pass Fee, and responds to the governor's priorities and emergent opportunities, the division may need to embark on discussions with the GOCO board to discuss future funding plans or reprioritization of existing grants.